One Times Square: Billboards

 One Times Square's first electronic billboards were installed in 1996.
-A Cup Noodles billboard with steam effects was added to the front of the tower, later accompanied by an animated Budweiser sign.
-In October, a 55-foot video screen sponsored by ITT Corporation was introduced to the top of the tower, which would feature video advertisements and community service announcements.
-In December 1996, a Panasonic display operated by NBC known as Astrovision was introduced as a replacement for Sony's Jumbotron at the base of the tower.

 Filings related to the building's 1997 sale revealed that the billboards on the tower had been generating a net revenue of $7 million yearly, representing a 300% profit.
 Sherwood Equities president Brian Turner estimated in 2005 that over 200 million people saw the Times Square Ball drop at the building every year.
 With growing tourism and high traffic in the Times Square area (with a yearly average of over 100 million pedestrians—alongside its prominence in media coverage of New Year's festivities, seen by a wide audience yearly), annual revenue from the signs grew to over $23 million by the year 2012—rivaling London's Piccadilly Circus as the most valuable public advertising space in the world.

-Advertisers
+Front billboard and displays

-From 1996 to 2006, Nissin Foods operated a Cup Noodles billboard with smoke effects (an effect that had also been used by other Times Square billboards, such as the Camel Cigarettes sign).
+A Cup Noodles billboard was added to the front facade of the tower in early 1996, later accompanied by an animated Budweiser sign.
+The Cup Noodles billboard, operated by Nissin Foods, emitted steam (an effect that had also been used by other Times Square billboards, such as the Camel Cigarettes sign).
 The Cup Noodles billboard was replaced in 2006 by a General Motors billboard featuring a Chevrolet branded clock.
 Due to cutbacks resulting from GM's bankruptcy and re-organization, the Chevrolet Clock was removed in 2009 and eventually replaced by a Kia Motors advertisement billboard.
 This billboard was itself replaced in 2010 by a Dunkin' Donuts display.

+At the base of the tower, a Panasonic display operated by NBC known as Astrovision was introduced as a replacement for Sony's Jumbotron in December 1996.
+News Corporation (later renamed 21st Century Fox) replaced NBC as the operator and sponsor of the Astrovision screen in 2006.
+Sony returned to One Times Square in 2010, replacing the News Corp.
+Panasonic screen with a new high-definition LED display.

+In 2019, the individual billboard screens on the front of the tower were replaced by one 350 ft Samsung LED display, with a resolution of 1312×7380 pixels.
+The installation of the display necessitated the removal of the Zipper.
+The display measures about 25 stories high and consists of four connected screens.
+When the building's 2020s renovation is complete, the structure is planned to have additional electronic displays.